An LLM Compiler for Parallel Function Calling: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have shown remarkable results on various complex reasoning benchmarks.
-The reasoning capabilities of LLMs enable them to execute function calls, using user-provided functions to overcome their inherent limitations, such as knowledge cutoffs, poor arithmetic skills, or lack of access to private data.
-This development has expanded LLMs' scope to include multi-function calling, where LLMs are equipped with a variety of functions and select the proper functions based on the context.
-Multi-function calling abilities of LLMs have catalyzed LLM-based software development, allowing them to tackle more complex problems.
-However, current methods for multi-function calling often require sequential reasoning and acting for each function which can result in high latency, cost, and sometimes inaccurate behavior.
-To address this, we introduce \OURS, which executes functions in parallel to efficiently orchestrate multi-function calling.
-Drawing from the principles of classical compilers, \OURS streamlines parallel function calling in LLMs with three components: (i) an LLM Planner, formulating execution strategies and dependencies; (ii) a Task Fetching Unit, dispatching and updating function calling tasks; and (iii) an Executor, executing these tasks in parallel.
-With \OURS, the user specifies the tools along with optional in-context examples, and \OURS automatically computes an optimized orchestration for the function calls.
-Importantly, \OURS can be used with open-source models such as LLaMA-2, as well as OpenAI's GPT models.
-We have benchmarked \OURS on a range of tasks that exhibit different types of parallel function calling, including cases with non-trivial inter-dependency between function calls, as well as cases that require dynamic replanning based on intermediate results.
-We observe consistent latency speedup of up to $3.7\times$, cost savings of up to $6.7\times$, and accuracy improvement of up to ${\smallsim}9\%$ as compared to ReAct.
-Additionally, due to our more efficient orchestration of multiple function calls, \OURS achieves up to $1.35\times$ latency gain over OpenAI's recent parallel function calling feature, while achieving similar accuracy.
-Our code has been open-sourced.\footnote{\href{https://github.com/SqueezeAILab/LLMCompiler}{https://github.com/SqueezeAILab/LLMCompiler}}
+The reasoning capabilities of the recent LLMs enable them to execute external function calls to overcome their inherent limitations, such as knowledge cutoffs, poor arithmetic skills, or lack of access to private data.
+This development has allowed LLMs to select and coordinate multiple functions based on the context to tackle more complex problems.
+However, current methods for function calling often require sequential reasoning and acting for each function which can result in high latency, cost, and sometimes inaccurate behavior.
+To address this, we introduce \OURS, which executes functions in parallel to efficiently orchestrate multiple function calls.
+Drawing inspiration from the principles of classical compilers, \OURS enables parallel function calling with three components: (i) a Function Calling Planner, formulating execution plans for function calling; (ii) a Task Fetching Unit, dispatching function calling tasks; and (iii) an Executor, executing these tasks in parallel. \OURS automatically generates an optimized orchestration for the function calls and can be used with both open-source and closed-source models.
+We have benchmarked \OURS on a range of tasks with different patterns of function calling.
+We observe consistent latency speedup of up to $3.7\times$, cost savings of up to $6.7\times$, and accuracy improvement of up to ${\sim}9\%$ compared to ReAct.
+Our code is available at \href{https://github.com/SqueezeAILab/LLMCompiler}{https://github.com/SqueezeAILab/LLMCompiler}.